-If you are only visiting Nuremberg for a day, make sure to start by taking a stroll through the old town and climbing up the castle to enjoy the stunning views over the city, it is a must to anyone visiting the Bavarian city and will give you a great overview of where things are.
+If you are only visiting Nuremberg for a day, make sure to start by taking a stroll through the old town and climbing up the castle to enjoy the stunning views over the city, it is a must for anyone visiting the Bavarian city and will give you a great overview of where things are.

 A great place to stay during your visit is the Five Reasons Hotel & Hostel, in the old town.
-Here you’ll find both private and dorm rooms, so you’ll surely find something for you.
+Here you’ll find both private and dorm rooms, so you’ll surely find something for yourself.

-NUREMBERG TOURS & ACTIVITIES: Book tours in Nuremberg
+✅ NUREMBERG TOURS & ACTIVITIES: Book tours in Nuremberg

-Cologne (Koln) in Winter
+6. Cologne (Koln) in Winter

 While it is easy to miss Cologne and opt for bigger cities like Berlin and Munich, it would be a shame if you never set foot here.

-Cologne is well known for its Romanesque churches, its beautiful setting beside the Rhine river and a wonderful mixture of culture and history.
+Cologne is well known for its Romanesque churches, its beautiful setting beside the Rhine River, and a wonderful mixture of culture and history.